swmannepalli/AzureSynapseAnalyticsWorkshop/Move-data-copy-pipeline.md

 Follow instructions provided in the link to set up Self-hosted Integration Runtime.
 [Self-hosted IR Set up steps](https://learn.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime?tabs=synapse-analytics#create-a-self-hosted-ir-via-ui)

+**Note:** You will have to install this on Azure VM that is deployed as part of the intiail deployment.

 **2. Create a SQL Server linked service using UI:**

 Use the following steps to create a SQL Server linked service in the Azure portal UI.